safe-global/safe-docs/pages/sdk-protocol-kit.md

 The [API Kit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/api-kit) consumes the [Safe Transaction Service API](https://github.com/safe-global/safe-transaction-service).
 To use this library, create a new instance of the `SafeApiKit` class, imported from `@safe-global/api-kit`.
 In chains where Safe provides a Transaction Service, it's enough to specify the `chainId.` You can specify your own service using the optional `txServiceUrl` parameter.

-You will be using Goerli for this tutorial, however, you can also get [service URLs for different networks](./api-supported-networks.md).
+You will be using Sepolia for this tutorial, however, you can also get [service URLs for different networks](./api-supported-networks.md).

 ```tsx
 import SafeApiKit from '@safe-global/api-kit'